Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 There are a few scenarios when you might need to find and replace items within the database of your WordPress website.

-For example, let’s suppose that you have added specific text or URLs to a number of your posts.
+For example, you have added specific text or URLs to a number of your posts.
 You don’t know which posts you have added that text to, but you do know that there are a lot of them.

-Now, you can manually search your site and edit every single post one by one.
-But that’s going to take a lot of time and has a high chance of you missing some of the text you want to change.
+Now, you can manually search your site and edit every post one by one.
+But that’s going to take a lot of time, and there’s a high chance you’ll miss some of the text you want to change.

 Using a single command to automatically find and replace the items will do the same thing but much quicker and more efficiently.